Are you looking to secure your WordPress site but without getting overwhelmed?

 The only WordPress security plugin with a WordPress-independent security key to protects itself. more info

-Blocks all web requests to the site that violate the firewall rules with easy setup! more info
+Blocks all web requests to the site that violate the firewall security rules! more info

-Provides highly effective Brute Force Hacking Protection and email based Two-Factor Authenticated login. more info
+Provides effective security against Brute Force Hacking and email based Two-Factor Authenticated login. more info

 Blocks ALL automatic Bot-SPAM, and catches Human Comments SPAM without sending data to 3rd parties or charging subscription fees. more info

-Numerous mechanisms to lock down your WordPress admin area, such as blocking file edits and enforcing SSL.
+Numerous security and protection mechanisms to lock down your WordPress admin area, such as blocking file edits and enforcing SSL.

 Take back control of your WordPress Automatic Updates.

-The WordPress Simple Firewall is built to be reliable, and easy to use by anyone.
-Seriously, the interface is simple! :)
+The WordPress Simple Security Firewall is built to be highly reliable, and easy to use by anyone!

 Basic functionality is based on the principles employed by the WordPress Firewall 2 plugin.

-With our Login Protection features this plugin will single-handling prevent brute force login attack on all your WordPress sites.
+With the Login Protection features this plugin will single-handedly prevent brute force login attacks on all your WordPress sites.

-These options alone will protect your WordPress sites from nearly all forms of Brute Force login attacks.
+These options alone will protect and secure your WordPress sites from nearly all forms of Brute Force login attacks.